What Is The Internet? Partial Connectivity in the Internet Core: The Problem of Partial Reachability

 \textbf{An Example in IPv4:} We next explore a real-world example of partial reachability to several Polish ISPs.
 Our algorithms found that on 2017-10-23, for a period of 3 hours starting at 22:02Z, five Polish \acp{AS} had 1716 /24 blocks that were unreachable from five \acp{VP}, but they remained reachable from a sixth \ac{VP}.

-Before the peninsula, the blocks that became partially unreachable all received service through Multimedia Polska (AS21021, or \emph{MP}), via Cogent (AS174), with an alternate path through Tata (AS6453).
+Before the peninsula, all blocks that became partially unreachable received service through Multimedia Polska (AS21021, or \emph{MP}), via Cogent (AS174), with an alternate path through Tata (AS6453).
 When the peninsula occurred, traffic continued through Cogent but was blackholed; it did not shift to Tata (see \autoref{sec:polish_peninsula_validation}).
 One \ac{VP} (W) could reach MP through Tata for the entire event, proving MP was connected.
 After 3 hours, we see a burst of BGP updates (more than 23k), making MP reachable again from all VPs.

-To show how our algorithms detect this, \autoref{fig:a30all_raw_50f5b000} shows responses for one block.
-In this case the top \acp{VP} can reach the block always, but the lower two are unreachable (all address gray) for 3 hours.
+To show how our algorithms detect this event, \autoref{fig:a30all_raw_50f5b000} shows responses for one block.
+In this case the top \acp{VP} always reach the block, but the lower two are unreachable (all address gray) for 3 hours.

 We can confirm this peninsula with additional observations from traceroutes taken by CAIDA's Archipelago~\cite{CAIDA07b} (Ark).
 During the event we see 94 unique Ark VPs attempted 345 traceroutes to the affected blocks.
 Of the 94 VPs, 21 VPs (22\%) have their last responsive traceroute hop in the same \ac{AS} as the target address, and 68 probes (73\%) stopped before reaching that \ac{AS}.
 The remaining 5 VPs were able to reach the destination \ac{AS} for some probes, while not for others.
 (Sample traceroutes are in \autoref{sec:polish_peninsula_validation}.)